Hornbill-Docs/esp-config/esp-config/getting-started/using-configuration.md

 </video>

 ## Search
 The Configuration Search provides rapid access to all of the configurable features and settings.
-The search is designed to query as you type, providing near instant access to the search results.
+The search is designed to query as you type, providing instant access to the search results.
 The results will only include items based on the rights and roles of the user performing the search.

 ![search]( _books/esp-config/images/search-config.png )